davesheldon/nap/README.md

 # Nap

-Nap is a file-based framework for automating the execution of config-driven HTTP requests and scripts.
+Nap is a _FAST_, file-based framework for creating and running integration tests over HTTP.

 # Installation Options